capistrano/rvm/README.md

 It will automatically:

-- detect rvm installation path, preffering user installation
+- detect rvm installation path, preferring user installation
 - detect ruby from project directory
 - detect Gemfile and use `bundle exec`
 - create the gemset if not existing already